High school football

-High school football is gridiron football played by high school teams in the United States and Canada.
+High school football (Football scolaire) is gridiron football played by high school teams in the United States and Canada.
 It ranks among the most popular interscholastic sports in both countries.
 It is the level of tackle football that is played before college football in the United States and U Sports football in Canada.

 Rules

 The National Federation of State High School Associations (NFHS) establishes the rules of high school American football in the United States.
 In Canada, high school is governed by Football Canada and most schools use Canadian football rules adapted for the high school game except in British Columbia, which uses the NFHS rules.

 Since the 2019 high school season, Texas is the only state that does not base its football rules on NFHS rules, instead using NCAA rules with certain exceptions shown below.
 Through the 2018 season, Massachusetts also based its rules on those of the NCAA, but it adopted NFHS rules in 2019.

 With their common ancestry, NFHS rules of high school American football are largely similar to those of college football, though there are some important differences: